novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-335.md

 Encouraging himself this way, he went out on the promised day, showing as much respect as possible, and said to him,

-"Sir, please accept a match with 'ComBrain.'"
+"Sir, please accept a match with Komnoe"

 Then Lee Sam-suk was silent for 1 or 2 seconds, took a sip of tea, and asked,